 There was little evidence of an association with other TB outcomes.

-We explored the identified associations by age and time since vaccination.
+There was weak evidence of associations between TB outcomes and age at, or years since, vaccination.

 PAGEBREAK

 INTRODUCTION

 Bacillus Calmette–Guérin (BCG) is one of the mostly widely-used vaccines and the only vaccine that protects against tuberculosis (TB) disease.
 BCG was first used in humans in 1921 and was introduced into the WHO Expanded Program on Immunization in 1974.[1]
 BCG vaccination has been controversial due to its variable efficacy and possibility of causing a false positive result with the standard skin test for TB.[2]
-However, the lack of a more effective vaccine and the emergence of drug-resistant TB strains means that BCG remains the best available vaccination for TB.
+However, the lack of a more effective vaccine and the emergence of drug-resistant TB strains means that BCG vaccination remains an important tool for reducing TB incidence and mortality rates.

 BCG’s primary mode of action is to directly prevent the development of active, symptomatic disease.
 Its efficacy in adults is context specific, with estimates ranging between 0% and 78%.[3]
+It has been shown to highly efficacious in England and there is some evidence that efficacy increases with distance from the equator.
 Efficacy has been shown to be dependent on previous exposure, with unexposed individuals receiving the greatest benefit.[4]
-Unlike in adults, BCG has consistently been shown to be highly protective against TB and TB meningitis in children.[5,6] For this reason the majority of countries that use BCG vaccinate at birth.[7,8] Adult vaccination is no longer common in the UK, where universal BCG vaccination of adolescents was stopped in 2005 in favour of a targeted neonatal programme aimed at high risk children.
+Unlike in adults, BCG has consistently been shown to be highly protective against TB and TB meningitis in children.[5,6] For this reason the majority of countries that use BCG, vaccinate at birth.[7,8] Adult vaccination is no longer common in the UK, where universal BCG vaccination of adolescents was stopped in 2005 in favour of a targeted neonatal programme aimed at high risk children.

-Vaccination policy has been primarily based on reducing the incidence of active TB and little attention has been given to any additional effects of BCG.[9,10] There is some evidence that BCG vaccination induces innate immune responses which may provide non-specific protection,[11] TB patients with BCG scars were found to respond better to treatment with earlier sputum smear conversion,[12] and there is evidence to suggest that BCG vaccination is associated with reduced all-cause neonatal mortality[13,14] and both reduced TB[15] and all-cause[16] mortality in the general population.
-Given that the immunology behind TB immunity is not well understood these findings suggest that BCG may play a more important role in improving TB outcomes than previously thought.
+Vaccination policy has been primarily based on reducing the incidence of TB disease, and mitigating disease severity, with little attention having been given to any additional effects of BCG vaccination on TB outcomes..[9,10] There is some evidence that BCG vaccination induces innate immune responses which may provide non-specific protection,[11] TB patients with BCG scars were found to respond better to treatment with earlier sputum smear conversion,[12] and there is evidence to suggest that BCG vaccination is associated with reduced all-cause neonatal mortality[13,14] and both reduced TB[15] and all-cause[16] mortality in the general population.
+Given that the immunology behind TB immunity is not fully understood these findings suggest that BCG may play a more important role in improving TB outcomes than previously thought.
 We aimed to quantify the effects of BCG vaccination on outcomes for individuals with notified TB in England using routinely collected surveillance data to provide evidence for appropriate public health action and provision.
 Where we found an association, we additionally explored the role of years since vaccination, and age at vaccination.

 PAGEBREAK